Years ago my mini-me asked, “When can I get my nose pierced?”

 Parisian police are just like the Mona Lisa.
 They won’t smile for anything.
 Not that I didn’t try.
 Apparently, they take that green space below their precious landmark very seriously.

-“Not to mention,” I huffed, “if it wasn’t for me, we never would’ve met those guys in the change bank.”
+“If it wasn’t for me,” I huffed, “we never would’ve met those guys in the change bank.”

 Which means we wouldn’t have eaten in the underground restaurant that dated back to 15-hundred something.
 Where you filled your table’s wine pitcher from a wooden cask.
 And that steak?
 I’m pretty sure I heard it moo, but I’m telling you what, it was the best piece of meat I’ve ever tasted.
 Ever.